Tuxedo, Winnipeg: Old Tuxedo

-According to the 2016 Census, the neighbourhood is 85.4% Anglophone and majority white, with the largest non-white ethnic groups being Indigenous or Metis (10.4%) and Filipino (6.6%).
-The average income of the neighbourhood is $186,161, four times higher than the city average of $44,915.
+According to the 2016 Census, Old Tuxedo is 85.4 per cent Anglophone.
+The largest non-white groups identified were Indigenous or Métis (10.4 per cent) and Filipino (6.6 per cent).
+The average household income was reported as $186,161, compared with a citywide average of $44,915.

 Tuxedo

-This neighbourhood is bordered by Coryon Boulevard to the north, route 90 to the east, Grant Avenue to the south and the Assiniboine Park to the West.
+This neighbourhood is bordered by Corydon Boulevard to the north, Route 90 to the east, Grant Avenue to the south, and the Assiniboine Park to the West.
 According to the 2016 Census, the neighbourhood is 86.4% Anglophone with 10 exclusively Francophone residents.
-The neighbourhood is majority white, with the largest non-white ethnic groups being Indigenous or Metis (3.6%).
+The neighbourhood is majority white, with the largest non-white ethnic groups being Indigenous or Métis (3.6%).
 The average income of the neighbourhood is $116,538, three times higher than the city average of $44,915.

 South Tuxedo

-South Tuxedo's borders are Grant Avenue to the north, Route 90 to the east, the Canadian National Rail lines to the south and Shaftesbury avenue to the west.
+South Tuxedo's borders are Grant Avenue to the north, Route 90 to the east, the Canadian National Rail lines to the south, and Shaftesbury Avenue to the west.
 According to the 2016 Census, the neighbourhood is 89.7% Anglophone.
-The neighbourhood is majority white, with the largest non-white ethnic groups being South Asian (3.6%) followed by Chinese (2.5%) and Indigenous or Metis (2.5%) The average income of the neighbourhood is $107,549, two and a half times higher than the city average of $44,915.
+The neighbourhood is majority white, with the largest non-white ethnic groups being South Asian (3.6%) followed by Chinese (2.5%) and Indigenous or Métis (2.5%).
+The average income of the neighbourhood is $107,549, two and a half times higher than the city average of $44,915.